Islands of the outer Hebrides

 Elsewhere, however, such as the town of Stornoway, travellers will find a cosmopolitan and welcoming community with shops, restaurants and accommodation.
 Stornoway is Lewis’s administrative capital and largest township.
-With a local population of 8000 people, it is home to the island’s airport and a busy sea port.
+With a local population of 8000 people, it is home to the island’s airport a busy seaport and ferry terminal.
 In Stornoway the soft smell of peat travels on the air, as breezes blow in across the minch onto the hustle and bustle at the water’s edge.
 Local fishermen unload their catches to be transferred to the town’s smokehouses.
 Galleries celebrate community art.
 And many a walker passes through Stornoway, edged by picturesque woodlands for the nature lovers.
 More information on Stornoway can be found here.

 World-famous Harris Tweed

-Along the west coast of Lewis, wild and beautiful beaches meet prehistoric sites.
+Along the west coast of Lewis, wild and beautiful beaches meet neolithic sites.
 Most notable among them is the eerie and mysterious Calanais (Callanish).
-This Neolithic stone structure predates England’s Stonehenge.
+This Neolithic stone circle predates England’s Stonehenge.
 Experts place its origin 5000 years ago, and it is believed to have functioned as an astronomic calendar.
 A 4.8 metre stone stands at its centre, surrounded by a ring of smaller stones jutting out of the landscape.
 Spending time here raises more questions than it answers, but few visitors to Calanais are unmoved by the experience visiting this archaeological site.
 This is one of the reasons the Outer Hebrides is an area of such interest to archaeologists.

 The tragedy of the Iolaire